F B G S

 Lastly, ensuring proper ventilation is paramount for the safe operation of gas appliances.
 Regularly check and clean the ventilation ducts to ensure they are not blocked.
 If your appliances are enclosed, installing a carbon monoxide detector is a wise safety measure.

 Be alert for warning signs like yellow or flickering flames, uneven heating, or a flame that doesn’t burn blue.
 These could indicate a problem that needs professional attention.
-A service contract with a reputable provider can also help ensure regular maintenance and prompt repairs if needed.
+A service contract with a reputable provider can also help ensure regular maintenance and prompt repairs if required.

 P P G S I